NathanH-VCU/NER/README.md

 Another Data that we used is the <strong>MIT public Movie Corpus</strong> for Movies Reviews. https://groups.csail.mit.edu/sls/downloads/movie/

 This data is a semantically tagged training and testing corpus in BIO format.
-The eng corpus (engtrain and engtest are available in the SRC folder)
+The eng corpus (engtrain and engtest are available in the SRC folder).

 ![image](https://user-images.githubusercontent.com/83011466/204407413-0953b61d-11fe-4e41-af4d-f6f4b11330cd.png)

 <strong>Data Training and Validation Split </strong>